RITAP28/Collider/README.md

 # Movie Recommendation System

-A full-stack web application that provides personalized movie recommendations to users based on their preferences and viewing history.
+A fully-responsive full-stack web application that provides personalized movie recommendations to users based on their preferences and viewing history.

 ## Table of Contents